 1. General.
 The Engineer may direct the Contractor to perform the revised Work under force account.
 Submit a written proposal and estimated costs for the Work, including the planned equipment, materials, labor, and a work schedule.

-The Department will pay the Contractor as specified in as full compensation for performing the force account Work.
+The LPA will pay the Contractor as specified in 109.05.C as full compensation for performing the force account Work.
 The Project and Contractor personnel will document the labor and equipment used on the force account work on a Daily Force Account Record.
 At the end of each Workday, the Project and Contractor personnel will compare and sign the Daily Force Account Record.
-The Department will make no force account payment before the Contractor submits an itemized statement of the costs for that work.
+The LPA will make no force account payment before the Contractor submits an itemized statement of the costs for that work.

 The Engineer will examine and, if found to be acceptable, approve all rates and costs submitted by the Contractor.